 Tight deadlines can create stress and can cause your students to lose interest in the class.
 Ask your students before setting a deadline, ask them if they have anything else scheduled for that date, and do the needful accordingly.
 You want your teaching to stay with your students.
 You want it to create an impact and that’s why classroom management is important.

-Most often than not, people think that teaching is an easy job.
+More often than not, people think that teaching is an easy job.
 But, as the saying goes, it takes a village to raise a child.
 So imagine managing a group of them!
 As we move towards new ways of teaching and learning, the ways of teaching, the teaching strategies and techniques have to be rethought and redefined.

 As teachers move online, it is important to keep in mind that there will be differences and changes.
-However, there are platforms that guarantee a seamless switch when you take your classes online.
+However, there are online teaching platforms that guarantee a seamless switch when you take your classes online.
 All you need to do is believe in yourself and the power of teaching.
 Stay tuned to our blogs for more informative content.

 Until then, keep spreading joy.